<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 27 Free eBook Resources (How to Find Free Books on Kindle App)

-Let me show you how to find free books on Kindle app from 27 sources, (PLUS how to upload free eBooks from other sources to your kindle app).
+Let me show you how to find free books on the Kindle app from 27 sources, (PLUS how to upload free eBooks from other sources to your Kindle app).

-My husband is a bit obsessed with finding free eBooks on Kindle to read.
-So finding out how to find free books on kindle app is sort of a hobby in our household.
+Finding out how to find free books on the Kindle app is sort of a hobby in our household.

 iPad on white background, text overlay "where can I get free ebooks for kindle app?
 27 places to stock up"

-I mean, the man can read through a book a week!
+I mean, my husband can read through a book a week!

 Truth be told, I love to read actual, touchable books – the crisp, new pages, the smell of ink and paper as I open them up, the perfectly, non-creased binds (something that drives my husband – a page folder, cover-ripper, and bind-creaser if I ever did meet one – crazy).